-Proximity to Cairns makes a day trip to Green Island or Fitzroy Island very feasible.
+The proximity to Cairns makes a day trip to Green Island or Fitzroy Island very feasible.

 Perhaps we should first look at their similarities.

-This means lovely tropical beaches, safe swimming, and snorkelling, with windsurfing, stand up boards, kayaks, glass bottom boat tours, and scuba diving also on the activity list.
-And both islands offer day trips to the Outer Reef as well.
+This means lovely tropical beaches, safe swimming and snorkelling, with windsurfing, stand up boards, kayaks, glass bottom boat tours and scuba diving also on the activity list.

-But, they also have many differences giving you a completely unique experience.
+Both islands offer day trips to the Outer Reef as well but they also have many differences giving you a completely unique experience.